Chronicles of the Cursed Sword

-is a Tokyopop-adapted English version of manhwa by Yeo Beop-ryong (author) and Park Hui-jin (illustrator).
+Chronicles of the Cursed Sword is a Tokyopop-adapted English version of manhwa by Yeo Beop-ryong (author) and Park Hui-jin (illustrator).

 PaGumKi was originally serialized in monthly magazine Junior Champ from 1999 to 2006, and it is now serialized on monthly magazine Comic Champ since 2006.
 As of June 2007, a total of 31 volumes have been published by Daiwon C.I.

 Summary

 In the 'Era of the Warring States', Emperor Moosunje has gotten his hands on a powerful sword, known as the PaChun.
 The PaChun absorbs the blood of humans and gives its wielder amazing power rival only... to the power of its counterpart- the PaSa.
 The owner of the PaSa, Rey Yan, is the protagonist, unknowingly part of a plot devised by the demonic Prime Minister Shiyan and his brother to overthrow the Demon Emperor, lest Yan becomes the Grand Emperor of Heavenly Destruction.
 After Emperor Moosunje proves incapable of controlling the PaChun, Prime Minister Shiyan kidnaps Jaryoon, King of Hahyun to receive the sword.
 Jaryoon, normally a kind and just leader, is transformed into a monster whose mission it is to conquer and 'unite' all the neighboring kingdoms and make Rey Yan suffer.